| Security

 source, serves hundreds or thousands of users, many services must be implemented

 on each personal computer individually.
+To

 make matters worse, personal computer management is a continual process